mousebrains/OpenIrrigation/INSTALL.raspbian.md

    9. in nginx.conf change user to irrigation
    9. change user/group in /etc/php/.../www.conf to irrigation from www-data, there are four spots
    9. Change php-fpm from dynamic to ondemand, max workers->20

+nginx:
+	1. enable http2 by adding to listen line in site config